Rebecca Adlington: Recognition

-Adlington was welcomed home to Mansfield in August 2008 by thousands of people who lined the streets to applaud as she passed by in an open top bus and then appeared at a ceremony at Mansfield Town Hall.

-In 2008 after her post-Olympic homecoming, in a special ceremony at Mansfield's Civic Centre headquarters, Adlington was presented with a pair of gold-coloured Jimmy Choo shoes by Tony Egginton, then the executive mayor.
+Following the conclusion of the 2008 Summer Olympics, Adlington was welcomed home to Mansfield by the public who lined the streets as she passed by in an open top bus, before appearing at a ceremony at the Old Town Hall.
+At Mansfield's Civic Centre headquarters, Adlington was presented with a pair of gold-coloured Jimmy Choo shoes by Tony Egginton, then the Mayor of Mansfield.